zerosnacks/lifeforms/README.md

 Because BCT is a fungible and freely tradable ERC20-token projects can create artificial on-chain demand through innovative gamified locking mechanisms.
 One such project is [KlimaDAO](https://www.klimadao.finance/), a fork of the popular Olympus Protocol designed to capture carbon inside its treasury.

 `Lifeforms` is an attempt at a different kind of locking mechanism.
-By directly tying the visual quality of the NFT to the amount of BCT tokens deposited into the NFT, users are incentivised to bind BCT tokens to their NFTs.
+By directly tying the visual fidelity of the NFT to the amount of BCT tokens deposited into the NFT, users are incentivised to bind semi-permanently BCT tokens to their NFTs.

 A `Lifeform` with 0 BCT deposited